 - The causes and consequences of biodiversity loss

 - Case studies of conservation projects and programmes

 - The social, economic and political dimensions of conservation

-Note that word counts are all inclusive except for Tables, and that you should ensure your manuscripts are as concise as possible; if we feel that a manuscript is overly long for the subject matter (even if it is within the word count limits) we may request that it be shortened prior to peer review.
+Note that word counts are all inclusive except for Tables, and that you should ensure your manuscripts are as concise as possible.
+The maximum word counts indicated above should not be taken to imply that a submission can be of the maximum length regardless of content.
+If we feel that a manuscript is overly long for the subject matter (even if it is within the word count limit) we may request that it be shortened prior to peer review.